Bentleyj/BeyondPhotography/README.md

 Just one image today as I'm quite busy at work at the moment.
 But today's image is a very special one because it's the Bentley Effect from pages 40 and 41! basically you just shift the pixels of the image down based on their brightness.
 I also tried with shifting the image up based on brightness and you get a really freaky effect!
 Big fan of this one!

 OK I had to do another image today because I came up with a cool idea.
 I did the Bentley effect but offset the pixels in a random direction instead of doing it in the negative or positive y.
 This makes a really wonky fuzzy effect which highlights the bright parts of the image.
 Very cool!
 Also I've started taking screenshots of my progress and posting them [here](https://hellicarstudio.com/beyond-photography/).
-I want to document my screenshot command line prompt so that I can use it more easily so I'll put it here: `date=$(date '+%Y%m%dT%H%M%S'); screencapture -x -R0,127,712,626 ~/Desktop/BeyondPhotographyEffects/screen_${date}.png`

 ### Day 12